WeDu-official/XVX-Browser/README.md

 -THE 1.6 UPDATE (WEIRDO):

-WE DELETED BOTH 'Profiles' & 'Incognito mode(IM)'
+WE DELETED BOTH 'Profiles','documentation' & 'Incognito mode(IM)'

 and we fixed the blur in the website titles, and we added two other new features: